 Katie: It depends on the specific practice, but I think it’s fair to say that five to ten viable cases each year come from being a member of AAJ.
 I handle many auto, trucking and premises cases that are referrals from other AAJ members, which equates to thousands of dollars in revenue.
 It’s a noticeable difference.

-Kurt: I would say that a well managed AAJ network is worth at least $100,000, if not $250,000.
-That number comes from direct referrals, which we can put an exact dollar sign on, but also the value of general awareness that comes from being part of AAJ and standing out from competitors as a nationally elected officer and participant in an organization that keeps us abreast of the latest legal strategies.
+Kurt: I would say that a well managed AAJ network can result in direct referrals, which we can put an exact dollar sign on, as well as the value of general awareness that comes from being part of AAJ and standing out from competitors as a nationally elected officer and participant in an organization that keeps us abreast of the latest legal strategies.

 A West Point graduate where he served as captain and military aviator, John Bair continues his commitment to our country through his efforts within the settlement planning industry.
 He has represented families of victims lost in the Flight 3407 crash, offered pro bono services to the families of 9/11 victims and drafted the first consumer protection bill for plaintiffs (H.R.
 3699).